secretstartups/handbook/customer-success/vision/index.html.md

 To standardize the cost estimate for projects, make a copy of the [SOW Cost Estimate Calculator](https://docs.google.com/spreadsheets/d/16KFNRFe4E_oaqU7_ZGivoO7eU3-65dkMgVvK5Jvb7ZQ/edit#gid=158441360) and attach it to the issue for the SOW in question.
 This calculator will be updated to reflect any changes to the standard cost estimate.

-If you need help with determing the standard cost rate or if it is applicable to your project, please contact your [Finance Business Partner](/handbook/finance/financial-planning-and-analysis/#finance-business-partner).
+If you need help with determining the standard cost rate or if it is applicable to your project, please contact your [Finance Business Partner](/handbook/finance/financial-planning-and-analysis/#finance-business-partner).

 ## Scope